Old Indian Defense

 This opening is distinguished from the King's Indian Defense in that Black develops their on e7 rather than by fianchetto on g7.
 Mikhail Chigorin pioneered this defense late in his career.

 The Old Indian is considered sound, though developing the bishop at e7 is less than the fianchetto, and it has never attained the popularity of the King's Indian.
 Some King's Indian players will use the Old Indian to avoid certain anti-King's Indian systems, such as the Sämisch and Averbakh Variations.

 The opening is classified in the Encyclopaedia of Chess Openings with the codes A53–A55.

 Main line: 3.Nc3 e5

-The Main line, also known as the Ukrainian Variation, arises after 3.Nc3 e5 4.Nf3 Nbd7 5.e4; White can also play 4.dxe5 dxe5 5.Qxd8+, but despite the displacement of Black's king, this has long been known to offer no advantage, e.g. 5...Kxd8 6.Nf3 Nfd7, with Black often following up with some combination of ...c6, ...Kd8–c7, ...a5, ...Na6, and ...f6.
+The Main line, also known as the Ukrainian Variation, arises after 3.Nc3 e5 4.Nf3 Nbd7 5.e4; White can also play 4.dxe5 dxe5 5.Qxd8+, but despite the displacement of Black's king, this does not appear to give an advantage, e.g. 5...Kxd8 6.Nf3 Nfd7, with Black often following up with some combination of ...c6, ...Kd8–c7, ...a5, ...Na6, and ...f6.
 Black's position is solid and their piece coordination is good; White's pawn exchange in the center has allowed Black equal and freed the f8-bishop.
 After 5...Be7 6.Be2 0-0 7.0-0 c6 8.Re1 (or 8.Be3), White stands slightly better.